 Archive data is critical for applications that require historical lookup.
-On the protocol side, archive data is important for disaster recovery in that it is needed to reconstruct a certain state.
+On the protocol side, archive data is currently important for disaster recovery to reconstruct a certain state, but may not be required in a future version of Mina.
 To that end, having a single archive node setup might not be sufficient.
 If the daemon that sends blocks to the archive process or if the archive process itself fails for some reason, there can be missing blocks in the database.
 To minimize the risk of archive data loss there are a few redundancy techniques that can be employed.

 A single archive node setup has a daemon sending blocks to an archive process which writes them to the database.